Small Business Financing in California Guide

 Small Business Grants in California

 Grants can be a great method of covering smaller funding needs for business in California.
 The funds awarded to eligible businesses do not need to be repaid, unlike loans, nor is there equity dilution in the company, unlike investor capital.
-Grants for small business come in a variety of forms and have different qualification requirements.
+Grants for small businesses come in a variety of forms and have different qualification requirements.
 Here’s a list of some of the more notable ones.

 The Coca-Cola Foundation